-The disciplinary outcome letter should set out what will happen if the employee fails to improve his or her conduct within the required timescale, for example that the next stage of the disciplinary process and the possible disciplinary sanctions will be triggered.
+The disciplinary outcome letter should set out what will happen if the employee fails to improve his or her conduct within the required timescale, for example, that the next stage of the disciplinary process and the possible disciplinary sanctions will be triggered.

 In JJ Food Service Ltd v Kefil, the Employment Appeal Tribunal held that a dismissal was unfair in part because an earlier informal warning about Mr Kefil’s management style did not say that if he continued to manage in this way he might be dismissed.

-The employer should confirm the period of time for which the employee’s warning will remain on file.
+Disciplinary letters should confirm the period of time for which the employee’s warning will remain on file.